Ankushpine/React-Calculator/README.md

 ## Hosted link: https://pine-react-calculator.onrender.com

 ## How to setup the project on local system
-- Clone this project from
+- Clone this project to your local system.
-- Start by installing npm if you don't have it already.
-- Navigate to Project Directory and run the following the command.
 - Run `npm install` to install required dependencies.
 - Run `npm start` to start the app.
 - The app will be live on [http://localhost:8000](http://localhost:8000)